Skip to content

 1. The price

-This is the single most-cited positive across aggregated reviews.
+This is the single most-cited positive across detailed reviews.
 At $24.99, the SoundSpa is an impulse purchase for most buyers — cheap enough to try without commitment, cheap enough to buy multiples for different rooms, cheap enough to gift without overthinking.
 Verified buyers frequently frame their reviews in terms of value: "For $25, this is great."
 "Can't believe I waited so long to buy a sound machine — at this price, there's no reason not to try one."

 For first-time sound machine buyers who aren't sure if they'll actually use one, the SoundSpa's low price eliminates the risk of a $60–$200 experiment that might end up in a drawer.